lemoogle/iod-ember/README.md

 * parametric_field : Beta Feature - Currently only the category field is supported for custom indexes
 * printfields : Beta Feature - The fields that will diplay in the document view

-## Running

-* `ember server`
-* Visit your app at http://localhost:4200.

 ## Building

 * `ember build`
-This will put the files required in the dist folder
+This will put the files required in the dist folder to run on your own server.